 * being accountable to the results, as well as, the process to achieve them?…”

 And Art Smalley does a nice job of explaining the history that shows “respect for people” is not a recent invention and some of the first and foremost ways of showing respect including having a safe work environment.

-I’ve really come to appreciate how “respect for people”and “continuous improvement” (or Kaizen) are intertwined.
-We practice CI because we have RFP… we practice RFP by engaging people in CI and challenging them to perform better… for the sake of our customers and our patients (who we have respect for).
+I've really come to appreciate how “respect for people” and “continuous improvement” (or Kaizen) are intertwined.
+We practice CI because we have RFP… we practice RFP by engaging people in CI and by challenging them to perform better… for the sake of our customers and our patients (for whom we also have respect).

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.